Lady Elliot Island: Airstrip and resort

+In 1969, Don Adams (who later went on to found Seabird Aviation) built accommodation for the island, along with a grass air strip, which continues to be used in the 2020s.
+The resort provides guided activities on the island include reef walking, glass bottom boat trips, snorkel tours, island history tours, bird watching tours and turtle treks, when in season.
+Lady Elliot Island Eco Resort has also the highest level of ECO Certification program 'ECO Certified – Advanced Ecotourism' with Ecotourism Australia.
+Tourist services to the island are provided by Seair Pacific.

+Administration and infrastructure

+Lady Elliot Island is one of 21 islands in the Great Barrier Reef Marine Park governed by the Great Barrier Reef Marine Park Authority The island also maintained by Lady Elliot Island Eco Resort.

-In 1969, Don Adams (who later went on to found Seabird Aviation) built an airstrip and accommodation on the island, and was granted a tourist recreation lease by the Australian Government.
-In 1977, Don Adams sold the lease to Barrier Reef Airways.
-In 1984, the Australian Government called for tenders to construct a low-key resort on that island.
-The first owner of the resort lease was John and Judy French, with the resort opening in 1985.
+Don Adams was granted the tourist recreation lease by the Australian Government and, in 1977, he sold the lease to Barrier Reef Airways.
+In 1984, the Australian Government called for tenders to construct a low-key resort on that island which was awarded to John and Judy French, with the resort opening in 1985.
 In 1992, the resort lease changed hands and was sold to Bevan Whittaker.
-Guided activities on the island include reef walking, glass bottom boat/guided snorkel tours, island history tours, bird watching tours and turtle treks in season.

 In 2005, the original 20-year resort lease came up for renewal and was put to tender.
 The tender was won by three Gold Coast businessmen—Peter Gash, Grant Kenny and Michael Kyle.
 A new lease was granted for a 10-year period, with two options each for a further term of ten years.
 Since the change of lessee, a program to progressively renovate the island's facilities and make them more ecologically friendly has been implemented.
-The Lady Elliot Island Eco Resort Management team is dedicated to the preservation of the natural environment of the Great Barrier Reef, with their goal to work in harmony with nature for the benefit of future generations.

-Lady Elliot Island Eco Resort has introduced a range of environmental best-practice measures, including construction of a hybrid solar power station to reduce energy consumption and carbon emissions.
-Lady Elliot Island Eco Resort has also achieved the highest level of ECO Certification program 'ECO Certified – Advanced Ecotourism' with Ecotourism Australia.
-Tourist services to the island are provided by Seair Pacific.
+The island generates its own electricity via a hybrid solar power station, which powers the island's desalination and wastewater processor.
+A study by Griffith University found the island's energy was 100% renewable by 2020.
+Energy is also used to power an on-site composting apparatus which turns food waste into compost, which is then used to help revegetate the island.

 Climate

-Lady Elliot island has a tropical savanna climate (Aw).
+Lady Elliot Island has a tropical savanna climate (Aw).